gavinkendall/autoscreen/readme.txt

 You can add, edit, or remove tags.
 Each tag needs a tag name and a tag type.

 You may also need to specify the date/time format value and/or the time of day values based on the chosen tag type.
-There are nine tag types:
+There are 10 tag types:
 Screen Name
 Screen Number
 Image Format